lamberta/devkit-doc/guide/game-walkthrough.md

 };
 ~~~

-After the start button has been pressed, the `titlescreen:start` event is captured and the handler plays the background music for the level.
-The audio
+After the start button has been pressed, the
+`titlescreen:start` event is captured and the handler plays
+the background music for the level.
+The audio file will
-file will continue playing throughout the duration of the
+continue playing throughout the duration of the game play,
-game play, and will loop if the clip runs to the end if
+and will loop if the clip runs to the end if specified in
-specified in the loading options for `levelmusic`, `loop: true`.
+the loading options for `levelmusic`, `loop: true`.
+This is
-This is all set up when we create our sounds with `new Sound( ... )`
+all set up when we create our sounds with `new AudioManager(...)`
 in `./src/soundcontroller.js`.